sangupta/fileanalysis/README.md

 * Interactive tool
 * Plugin mechanism to add more file formats
 * Automatic detection of column data-types using heuristic
+* Column names are picked up using the header row

 Usage
 -----